lijunsong/udacity-behavior-cloning/writeup_report.md

 ![Cropped](./images/cropped.png "Cropped")

+The vehicle could stay on track most of the time, but it swung when the speed went beyond 16.
 At this point, my training data had 10k images.
 I thought I still didn't have enough data, so I added images from the left camera and right camera with augmented steering angle (left augmented with `0.15`, and right `-0.15`)

 The model was then trained with 44k images in total, split out 25% as validation test set for each epoch.
 Training was done in 4 epochs.
 Keras always reported small loss and validation loss, but the vehicle still sometimes went off the track on high speed (speed > 20).
 So I realized I needed to improve the model.